chaseruskin/orbit/docs/src/user/creating_targets.md

 ## Adding a custom fileset

-This guide walks through how to modify a target's configuration to accept additional files to be collected into the blueprint during the planning stage.
+This guide walks through how to modify a target's configuration to accept additional files to be collected into the blueprint from only the local ip during the planning stage.

 1. Open the target configuration.